 It's doesn't take too much effort

-Live Photo-compatibility is pretty much non-existent outside the Apple ecosystem.
+Live Photo compatibility is pretty much non-existent outside the Apple ecosystem.
 That’s why the iPhone and Mac auto-converts live images into JPEGs while sharing them via apps such as Mail.

 But one way to preserve a Live Photo’s dynamic nature and improve compatibility is by converting photos to a video.
-That also helps retain audio, which is not possible while turning Live Photos into GIFs.
+That also helps retain audio, which is not possible when turning Live Photos into GIFs.

 Convert Live Photos to Video on iPhone Using the Photos App

 If you want to convert a Live Photo into a GIF on the iPhone, you can use nothing but the native Photos app for that.
 However, the option that lets you do that is tucked away inside its Share Sheet and is easy to miss.

 1. Open the Photos app on your iPhone.

 2. Switch to the Albums tab and tap Live Photos (under the Media Types section) to bring up a list of all Live Photos on your iPhone.